 Let Hoerner bring the warmth back into your life

 No hot water AND no heat?
-In many cases, central heating problems occur after the boiler has been idle for some time - for instance, if you have been away from home or switched the heat off for summer.
+In many cases, central heating problems occur after the boiler has been idle for some time – for instance, if you have been away from home or switched the heat off for summer.
 These issues occur on both conventional systems and combination boilers.
-In this post, we provide some simple checks that you can perform to identify the problem, but it’s best to contact a gas safe engineer like at Hoerner Heating & Plumbing to repair the issue or replace the boiler.
+In this post, our Toronto plumbers provide some simple checks that you can perform to identify the problem, but it’s best to contact a gas safe engineer like at Hoerner Heating & Plumbing to repair the issue or replace the boiler.

 Causes of No Hot Water and No Heat